geoffrey-uni/FYP/README.md

 7. Run the command 'python manage.py runserver 0.0.0.0:8000' to start the server

 ## Database
-PostgreSQL is used for the project but not uploaded.
+Note: PostgreSQL is used for the project but not uploaded.

 1. Install PostgreSQL
 2. After running the backend server once, stop it